 Just add a snail body and some glitter!
 See the detailed tutorial and more adorable coffee filter snails at Color My Bliss.

 My friend, Maria, makes these adorable coffee filter flowers with her kindergartners to give to their mom’s for Mother’s Day!
 What a great idea.
 For the detailed tutorial, check out Kinder Craze.

-Which one do you like best?
+Which tie dye coffee filter craft do you like best?
 What other crafts have you made out of coffee filters?
 I’d love to hear!